cobilab/mfcompress/README.md

 # MFCompress

-MFCompress is a multi-threaded compression tool specifically designed for FASTA and multi-FASTA files using finite-context models and arithmetic coding.
+MFCompress is a parallelizable compression tool specifically designed for FASTA and multi-FASTA files using finite-context models and arithmetic coding.

 ---